elixir-dx/dx/README.md

 - Defining functions using `defd`
   - with multiple clauses
   - with patterns in arguments
-  - without guards
+  - with guards
 - Calling all `Enum` functions
 - Calling all `Kernel` functions without a function argument
-- `fn` without patterns in arguments or guards
+- `fn` with patterns in arguments and guards
-- `case` with patterns
+- `case` with patterns and guards
 - `cond`

 ### Translatable to database queries